PrithvirajMajumder/nodepack-boilerplate/readme.md

 ## NodePack Boilerplate 🔥
-😕 If that name in suggesting anything then 😉 let me tell you it is stand for NodeJs and Webpack integrated boilerplate.
+😕 If that name is not suggesting anything then 😉 let me tell you it is stand for NodeJs and Webpack integrated boilerplate.

 **_Official Documentation Links:_**